 However, many European companies employ data analysts under the job title of data scientists.
 This lack of clarity contributes to the fact that the theoretical average salary is lower.
 In practice, data scientists usually receive a significantly higher salary.

 How to pursue a career as a Data Scientist or a Data Analyst?

 The profession of a data analyst is easier to learn than data scientist’s courses.
 DataScientest, offers further training to become a data analyst, which is aimed at people with a bachelor’s degree with business or science lectures and knowledge of marketing and statistics.

 For our Data Scientist training a Bachelor’s degree in Mathematics or Statistics or an equivalent level of education in science is advised.
 Solid communication skills are also required.

-Each of these courses is offered as an intensive course (bootcamp) or as part-time training with an innovative “blended learning” approach that combines distance learning and face-to-face teaching.
-Upon successful completion of your training, you will receive a certified degree from Sorbonne University.
+Each of these courses is offered as an intensive course (bootcamp) or as part-time training with an innovative “blended learning” approach.
+Upon successful completion of your training, you will receive a certified degree from The Sorbonne University.
 Don’t wait any longer, discover all our Data Science courses.

 You now know the differences between Data Analyst and Data Scientist.
 Discover here our complete overview of Data Science.